-Tempier's Bandol Rosé offers harmonious complexity and freshness.
-Its aromatic intensity reveals notes of red fruit and flowers before introducing a full, round palate with beautiful structure and no tannins.
-Enjoy with Provençal cuisine or grilled fish...An excellent rosé for immediate pleasure!
+Tempier's Bandol Rosé offers a harmonious blend of complexity and freshness.
+Its aromatic intensity reveals notes of red berries and flowers, leading to a full-bodied, round palate with a beautiful structure and no tannins.
+Enjoy it with Provençal cuisine or grilled fish...An excellent rosé for immediate enjoyment!

 Buy your Tempier wines at the best price in a private sale!